 To maintain a culture of Ambassadors:

-- Involve them in strategic business conversations, and give them a platform to share their success story and learning experiences on company-wide blog posts.
-This not only helps you share the load and avoid writers' block when writing communications, giving them a voice makes employees 4.6x more likely to feel empowered to perform their best work.
+- Involve them in strategic business conversations, and give them a platform to share their success stories and learning experiences on company-wide blog posts.
+This not only helps you share the load and avoid writers' block when writing communications, but also gives them a voice and makes employees 4.6x more likely to feel empowered to perform their best work.